 The Fire Station is in Bedminster, very close to the centre of Bristol.
-It’s been, surprisingly, a fire station, as well as a tooling workshop and a biscuit factory.
+Unsurprisingly, it was originally a fire station, as well as a tooling workshop and a biscuit factory.
 The ground floor, once a poorly designed recording studio, has played home to Jethro Tull and Damned sessions.

 The idea is that The Fire Station is as run as a business hub (not in a ‘I’ll give you work, if you give me work’ kind of way), promoting creativity and interaction and so becoming a generally nice place to work.
 There’s no air-con or reception or sparkly toilet block.
 But there is a great bunch of businesses that take the time to talk to each other and create a place to work that we are all proud of.
 The rent is pretty reasonable too.
 The building is a work in progress.